 Channel access in the CFP is based on a dynamic TDMA principle.
 Superframe slots can be reserved on a per-device basis in order to allow contention-free medium access.
 A group of adjacent superframe slots that is reserved for a specific device is called guaranteed time slot (GTS).
 The first superframe slot and a duration, given in an integer number of superframe slots, define a GTS as described in clause 6.x.x.x.
 The coordinator controls all GTS allocations as described in 5.2.5.
 GTS assignments are communicated from the coordinator to the devices via control frames.
 These control frames are transmitted as part of the CFP.

 A device shall keep a list of its assigned GTSs for the next superframes.
 A device shall only transmit in GTS that were assigned to it.
 All transmissions shall finish at least SIFS before the end of the GTS.
-A device that is given a GTS can expect that no other devices will compete for the channel during the indicated time duration of the GTS.
+A device that is given a GTS can expect that no other devices will compete for the channel during the indicated duration of the GTS.
 A device with a GTS may or may not make use of all the allocated time duration within the GTS.
 The selection of a MPDU for transmission is determined locally by the device depending on the number of pending frames in its queue and the value of their User Priority fields.
 Each device must ensure that it stops transmitting at least one SIFS before the nominal end of the GTS.

 GTS allocation